SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 ## Overview

-The Quality Profiles service is central to SonarQube, since it is where you define your requirements by defining sets of **rules** (ex: Methods should not have a Cognitive Complexity greater than 15).
+The Quality Profiles service is central to {instance}, since it is where you define your requirements by defining sets of **rules** (ex: Methods should not have a Cognitive Complexity greater than 15).

 Ideally, all projects will be measured with the same profile for any given language, but that's not always practical.
 For instance, you may find that: